The article must be written in English using clear and unambiguous text and must conform to professional standards of courtesy and expression.

 Decisions are not made based on any subjective determination of impact, degree of advance, novelty, being of interest to only a niche audience, etc.

-Replication experiments are encouraged (provided the rationale for the replication is clearly described); however, we do not allow the ‘pointless’ repetition of well known, widely accepted results.
+Replication experiments are encouraged (provided the rationale for the replication, and how it adds value to the literature, is clearly described); however, we do not allow the ‘pointless’ repetition of well known, widely accepted results.